MYK12397/go-message-delivery-system/README.md

-go-message-delivery system
+## go-message-delivery-system

-In this simplified scenario the message delivery system includes the following parts:
+the message delivery system includes the following parts:

 ### Hub